Print the recipe for Chicken Cacciatore

 1. Add the flour to a shallow bowl.
 Pat the chicken dry.
 Season all over with the salt and pepper.
 Dip each chicken thigh into the flour, turning to coat.

 2. Heat the oil in a Dutch oven or braiser over medium-high heat.
-Once the oil is glistening, add the chicken skin-sides down and cook, undisturbed, about 5 minutes per side.
+Once the oil is glistening, add the chicken skin-sides down and cook, undisturbed, until the skin is browned, 5 minutes per side.
 Transfer to a plate.

-3. Add the bell pepper, shallot, and mushrooms to the pan and cook, stirring, for 3 minutes, or until the onions begin to soften.
-Stir in the garlic and cook until fragrant, 1 minute more.
+3. Add the bell pepper, shallot, and mushrooms to the pan and cook, stirring, for 3 minutes, or until the shallots begin to soften.
+Stir in the garlic until fragrant, 1 minute more.

-5. Stir in the crushed tomatoes and olives, if using, and simmer 20-25 minutes longer, or until the sauce has thickened and the internal temperature at the thickest part of the thigh reaches 165°F on an instant-read thermometer .
+5. Stir in the crushed tomatoes and olives, if using, and simmer 20-25 minutes longer, or until the sauce has thickened and the internal temperature at the thickest part of the chicken thigh reaches 165°F on an instant-read thermometer.

-6. Top with basil and parmesan, if using, and serve.
+6. Top with red pepper flakes, basil and Parmesan, if using.